 There’s also an L-shaped drinks holder/tray that slides under the tub when not needed.
 It’s a little flimsy and the cheap plastics used to make it doesn’t inspire a lot of confidence.

-Price is moderate, usually there are cheapest options available.
+Price is moderate, usually, there are cheaper options available.
 The price becomes a sticking point when compared with similarly priced but larger and better tubs.
 The main selling point we believe is how light and small it is.
 But at this price, it won’t be a great value for most people.

 So, why should you buy it?